-- Admission criteria of the placement referral must be applicable: - i.e. Child with disabilities, Child in Need, Referral through the CWD team. - A referral can be taken from the CWD team manager, the Emergency Duty Team and the Duty Officer for the Disability Social Work Team. - Emergency Admissions are only accessible if staffing levels and staffing skills and experience are appropriate for that child i.e. predominantly staffed from the existing staff team. - A risk assessment must be undertaken prior to allocation of emergency provision and plans of care put in place. - The needs of the young person and the effect of any emergency admission on the existing client group must be assessed to ensure appropriate placement.
+- a) Admission Criteria through the placement referral must be applicable. - b) A referral can be taken from both the Emergency Duty Team and the Duty Officer for the Disability Social Work Team. - c) Emergency Admission is only accessible during operational times. - d) Any emergency outside these times is directed to the Family Placement Service through normal managerial channels. - e) A risk assessment must be undertaken prior to allocation of emergency provision. - f) The needs of the young person and the effect of any emergency admission on the existing client group must be assessed to ensure appropriate placement.

-Legal Status
+Legal Status /Placement Plans

-After induction and assessment, if it is felt that Woodview is the appropriate placement for a child's respite, then at a pre-placement meeting it will be discussed whether to provide accommodation under section 17(6), section 20 (48) of the 1989 Act, or in some cases, children who are under full Care Order (section 31) can be placed at Woodview by the local authority.
+After induction and assessment if it is felt that Woodview is the appropriate placement for a child's respite then at pre placement meeting it will be discussed whether to provide accommodation under section 17(6), section 20 (48) of the 1989 Act, or in some cases, children who are under full Care Order (section 31) can be placed at Woodview by the local authority.
 There should be a careful assessment of the child's and family's needs that addresses the following considerations;

-- Particular vulnerabilities of the child, including communication method; - Parenting capacity of the parents within their family and environmental context. - Wider family and environmental factors. - The length of time away from home and the frequency of such stays - The less time the child spends away from home the more likely it is to be appropriate to provide accommodation under section 17(6). - Whether short breaks are to be provided in more than one place - Where the child spends short breaks in different settings, including residential schools, hospices and social care placements, it is more likely to be appropriate to provide accommodation under section 20. - Views of the child and views of parents,

-• The need for an independent reviewing officer (IRO) to monitor the child's case and to chair reviews.
+- particular vulnerabilities of the child, including communication method; parenting capacity of the parents within their family and environmental context; - wider family and environmental factors; - the length of time away from home and the frequency of such stays.
+The less time the child spends away from home the more likely it is to be appropriate to provide accommodation under section 17(6); - whether short breaks are to be provided in more than one place - where the child spends short breaks in different settings, including residential schools, hospices and social care placements, it is more likely to be appropriate to provide accommodation under section 20. - views of the child and views of parents, - The need for an independent reviewing officer (IRO) to monitor the child's case and to chair reviews.

-A Short Breaks Care Plan will be produced by the Social Worker and consents

-(medication/CPI Safety Interventions /activities) signed by parents/carers.
+A Short Breaks Care Plan will be produced by the Social Worker and consents(medication/mapa holding/activities) signed by parents/carers.